blestander/18xx-rules/1828 Differences.md

 * After a D train is sold, new companies may not be parred, and their reserved spots for stations are filled with blockers.
 * Companies use the standard IPO rules for their initial sale of stock (i.e. not the treasury rules some other 18xx games do).

+## Operating Rounds

+Operating rounds in 1828 work basically the same as 1830.
+What follows is just a list of quirks.

+* Corporations may place two tiles on a turn, but only one of those may be an upgrade.
+* Virginia Coalfields and Coal Tokens
+  * No stations may be placed on the coalfields tile (K11).
+  * Only tile #4 (straight through with town) may be played on the Virginia Tunnel (K13).
+Any corporation placing this tile may take this tile's coal token.
+  * If a corporation can connect to the Virginia Coalfields (K11), they may pay $120 for one of this tile's two coal tokens.
+  * The Virginia Coalfields (K11) will block construction past it, and trains may not go to or through it, unless a corporation owns a coal token.
+  * Each corporation may only have one coal token.
+If one comes to possess multiple, extras must be returned to the Virginia Coalfields (K11)
+* COBOURG & PETERBOROUGH RAILWAY (private company)
+  * This is a private company that pretends to be a public corporation.
+  * During the private company portion of operating rounds, C&P may lay a single track, using money from its own treasury if needed.
+  * Instead of a static revenue, C&P may run a (mechanically imaginary) 2-train from its initial station, paying half of the money earned to owner and half of the money earned into C&P's treasury.
+  * Upon acquisition by a corporation, the money in C&P's treasury is passed to the corporation, and C&P's station may be swapped for the acquiring corporation's station.
+    * The swap may not occur on a turn that the acquiring corporation has already placed a station.
+  * If C&P closes or its station is not swapped in an acquisition, it's station is replaced with a blocker.
+* BOSTON & MAINE and NEW YORK NEW HAVEN & HARTFORD
+  * These two corporations (or systems that contain them) may place an additional track at a cost of $40 if they have not upgraded any track on this turn.

 ## Mergers

 * Two public corporations may be merged into a system.